LoopKit/loopdocs/docs/version/loopworkspace.md

 Where do the submodules fit in?
 Each submodule is actually a branch, so when you make changes to multiple submodules, you'll need to commit those changes to their respective branches.
 Let's say you've made changes to Loop and LoopKit.
 You'll need to go into Loop and commit and push the changes, then go into LoopKit and commit and push the changes.

 There are a few different ways to keep track of all these different branches.
 Some people like using the command line (which is what you're using when you do commands like `git clone`) because it's very customizable and has the largest variety of commands.
 Others like to use graphical Git editors, which make it easier to see changes and be able to do a variety of common actions (like cloning, committing, and pushing) with the push of a button.
-Everyone has their own preferences, but some methods that Loop contributors have used in the past include the command line, [Gitkraken](https://www.gitkraken.com/){: target="_blank" }, and [SourceTree](https://www.sourcetreeapp.com/){: target="_blank" }.
+Everyone has their own preferences, but some methods that Loop contributors have used in the past include the command line, [Gitkraken](https://www.gitkraken.com/), and [SourceTree](https://www.sourcetreeapp.com/).